leonrodenburg/ali-serverless-backend/README.md

 ## Deploying with CircleCI

 This project contains a ready-to-go configuration for CircleCI that will automatically deploy the resources in your account.
+Folllow these steps to get it deployed.

-To start, create a free CircleCI account and hook it up to your own fork of this repository.
-Then, when you push to master, the pipeline will roll out a new version of the stack and code automatically.
+1. To start, create a free CircleCI account and hook it up to your own fork of this repository

-To make sure the environment is configured correctly, make sure these environment variables are set in your CircleCI configuration for the project:
+2. Manually create an OSS bucket that will contain the Terraform state
+3. Update `_provider.tf` to point to the bucket name and region of the bucket you just created
+4. Set the following environment variables in the CircleCI project (there's a small cog in the CircleCI dashboard on the top-right where you can configure your project):

 | Variable name       | Description                                                                                                               |
 | ------------------- | ------------------------------------------------------------------------------------------------------------------------- |